openmc-dev/plotter/README.md

 ## Installation

-This package is available from PyPI and Conda

-To install from PyPI run the following command from the terminal.
+This package is available from PyPI and conda-forge.
+To install from PyPI run the following command from the terminal:
 ```console
 python -m pip install openmc-plotter
 ```

-Or alternativly Conda can be used to install the plotter (recommend option for Conda enviroments)
+Alternatively, conda can be used to install the plotter (recommended option for conda enviroments):
 ```console
 conda install -c conda-forge openmc-plotter
 ```